rianoc/parse_blog/README.md

 # parse
-Notes on parsing csv and JSON data in kdb+
+Blog on parsing csv data in kdb+